gbgabiola/notes/quotes.md

 > "Change your life today.
 Don't gamble on the future, act now, without delay." - Simone de Beauvoir

+> "The patterns of our lives reveal us.
+Our habits measure us." - Mary Oliver

+> "Challenges are what make life interesting and overcoming them is what makes life meaningful." - Joshua J. Marine

+> "There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them." - Denis Waitley

+> "Today is the most important day of our lives." - Thich Nhat Hanh

 ## Happiness

 > "The desire for more positive experience is itself a negative experience.
 And, paradoxically, the acceptance of one's negative experience is itself a positive experience." - Mark Manson